 The Great Britain Poultry Register (GBPR) (now incorporated within the Sam database) contains registration information of locations and animal numbers of poultry holdings in Great Britain.
 Assessment of the GBPR data quality during a survey identified a significant percentage of holding records were ineligible for use in a study on avian influenza, which can be considered a proxy for percentage of inaccurate records.
-Eligibility varied between species, with some species, including ducks, below 12% holdings eligible, while other species were up to 71% eligible.
+Eligibility varied between species, with some species, including ducks, below 12% holdings eligible, while other species were up to 71% eligible (lowest eligibility was game ducks with 8%, highest was turkey fatteners with 67%.
+On average 30% were eligible, 278 out of 948 sent out).
 The causes of this inaccuracy are discussed in the quality statement (Annex 1).

-There is also concern regarding the number of unregistered poultry holdings.
+There is some concern regarding the number of unregistered poultry holdings.
 Registration with the GBPR is mandatory for holdings with greater or equal to 50 birds.
-We have no assessment of the number of unregistered poultry holdings, but it is possible that a high proportion of the poultry holdings in some sectors, particularly smallholder and backyard poultry, are under-represented, particularly in the absence of a mechanism for regular updating of the numbers.
+Foot patrol investigations during notifiable outbreaks of highly pathogenic avian influenza has shown good representation of these larger holdings in kept databases.
+However, it has also shown the underrepresentation of holdings keeping less than 50 birds.
+These are generally referred to as backyard poultry however some of these holdings may have some associated commercial activity.
 For further information please refer to the Data Quality Statement in Annex 1.